fastscape-lem/fastscapelib/doc/source/install.rst

 Using Conda
 ~~~~~~~~~~~

-Fastscapelib conda_ packages are available via the conda-forge channel.
-You can
+Fastscapelib conda_ packages are available for all stable versions via the
-install Fastscapelib's C++ headers all dependencies using the following command
+conda-forge channel.
+You can install Fastscapelib's C++ headers all dependencies
-(alternatively you can use mamba_):
+using the following command (alternatively you can use mamba_):

 .. code-block:: bash